qredo/fusionchain/blockchain/x/identity/README.md

 The identity module is responsible for specifying and managing workspaces and keyrings.
 A workspace represents a group of owners that manage and act in the name of the workspace to request keys and signatures, manage L1 wallets and QAssets.
-A keyring represents an outside actor that provides key managemenent services like an MPC cluster.
+A keyring represents an outside actor that provides key management services like an MPC cluster.

 ## Contents